kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex2_Test_DLP_Policy.md

 	**Note:** When drafting this email with sensitive data (in this case, multiple IP addresses), it will trigger the IP address policy that you previously created, and specifically, the multiple IP address rule.
 As such, a **Policy tip** should be displayed indicating the email message violates an organizational policy.
 You'll ignore this policy tip and send the email anyway in order to test the remainder of the DLP policy, which will block the email.
 Once you test the email block, you'll override the blockage by entering a business justification for sending this sensitive data, and then you'll try and send the email again.

 3. Once the policy tip is displayed, select **Send**.
-You should immediately receive a **Send blocked** dialog box that indicates the message includes one or more recipients who aren't authorized to receive sensitive information.
-Select **OK**. <br/>
+You should immediately receive a **Send blocked** dialog box that indicates the message includes one or more recipients who aren't authorized to receive sensitive information. <br/>

 	**Hint:** Normally you would override the block before sending it, but in this case we wanted you to experience the block to see how it works.
 In the next steps, you'll override the block and attempt to re-send the email.